Hysterectomy surgery: What you should know?

-Your gynaecologist may advise hysterectomy for several reasons ranging from Fibroids to malignance.
+Your gynecologist may advise hysterectomy for several reasons ranging from Fibroids to malignancy.
 Mostly hysterectomy is suggested when other treatment methods produce no positive results.
 Here go the major reasons.

-In this procedure the whole of the uterus and the cervix is removed.
+In this procedure, the whole of the uterus and the cervix is removed.
 It may include the fallopian tubes as well as the ovaries.
-Total abdominal hysterectomy is advised on conditions like gynaecological cancer, endometriosis, large uterine fibroids, etc.
+Total abdominal hysterectomy is advised on conditions like gynecological cancer, endometriosis, large uterine fibroids, etc.

 How is it performed?

-There are majorly two ways of performing hysterectomy.
+There are majorly two ways of performing the hysterectomy.
 They are:

 The open abdominal surgery involves an incision that is done horizontally or vertically in the abdominal area to remove the blood vessels, fallopian tubes, uterus etc and it is lifted out.
 The recovery may take four to six weeks after the surgery.